What is the ideal profile of a circus artist?

 Being physically present is preferable to sending a recorded audition.
 During the School Entrance Exam, evaluations of dance and acting (theatre) abilities allow the candidate to demonstrate talents that may not be apparent on tape.
 Is there a way to obtain financial assistance in Canada for foreign students?

 Governments and institutions in Canada do not offer financial assistance to foreign students.
-To obtain financial assistance, the accepted pupil must apply directly to the government of the country of origin.If I want to take advantage of the Territorial Exemption, it is possible to forward a video after sending in the registration forms?
+To obtain financial assistance, the accepted pupil must apply directly to the government of the country of origin.If I want to take advantage of the Participation to the entrance exam by video, it is possible to forward a video after sending in the registration forms?

 To augment the services it offers students, the NCS now provides 24 housing units on site.
 The residence for minor students is located adjacent to the School with a corridor connecting it to the main building.
 Each individual room is equipped with a bathroom and can accommodate two students.Is it possible for a student coming from outside Canada to find a job during the school year?